cloudblog004/fantasticfoodies/content/en/posts/183-easiest-way-to-prepare-perfect-slow-cooker-chicken.md

 1. Take 1/3 cup graded parmesan

 First, prepare the chicken in the morning and put it in the slow cooker.
 This Slow Cooker Roast Chicken is the juiciest, most forgiving and easiest whole chicken recipe I know.
 It&#39;s such a great way to cook a whole chicken in the slow cooker that&#39;s incredibly quick to.
-While some slow cooker chicken recipes are pretty much &#34;toss and go&#34; — meaning, toss in a few ingredients and go on with the rest of your day — others require a little bit of prep upfront.
+While some slow cooker chicken recipes are pretty much *toss and go* — meaning, toss in a few ingredients and go on with the rest of your day — others require a little bit of prep upfront.

 <!--inarticleads2-->